 - Migrating northward at the rate of about 40 km/day, Ruby-throated Hummingbirds will be arriving soon if not here already, so keep your eyes peeled!

-- Consider joining Bird Studies Canada’s Schoolyard Bird Blitz, an annual May bird count by students across Canada who will explore their schoolyard, count local birds and share their findings.
-If your school is closed and you have bird nests in your yard or neighbourhood park, try Project Nestwatch and monitor nesting activity (please check your public health guidelines before going off your property).
+- Consider becoming one of Bird Studies Canada’s Bird Friendly Schools, to explore, learn about and help birds.
+If you have bird nests in your yard or neighbourhood park, try Project Nestwatch and monitor nesting activity.
 Contribute to citizen science!

 - Midland Painted Turtles will again be out basking on logs and rocks in southern Ontario and Quebec wetlands, at times raising their body temperature 8-10 degrees above the surrounding air.
 This temperature is needed to hunt, digest and develop eggs.

-- By mid to late April, the Monarch migration from Mexico was still struggling to breach the Mason-Dixon Line, and the next generation has begun popping up.
-Milkweed growth appears to be preceding the butterflies, sprouting as far north as Oakville and Toronto, Ontario.
+- By late April, the Monarch migration from Mexico was well clear of the the Mason-Dixon Line, but none reported from Canada yet.
+And the next generation has begun popping up.
+Milkweed growth appears to be steadily moving north, with reports of sprouts in southwestern and south central Ontario.

 - White-tailed Deer does are banishing their male offspring from the immediate area prior to giving birth, in order to minimize interbreeding.
 So watch the roads for roaming deer.